htrgouvea/research/_posts/publications/2023-03-19-static-security-analysis-tool-perl.md

 Today, software engineers who propose to do their work using the Perl language and are concerned about the security of their codes, quickly encounter a problem: the absence of security technologies that support modern software development processes.

-Options are extremely low, mostly commercial.
+The quantity of options are extremely low, mostly commercial.
 Therefore, it is difficult to contribute to the improvement of its efficiency.

 This same topic is also discussed in the publication: “Scaling Libs security analysis with Differential Fuzzing” [1], where a dynamic analysis solution is presented to identify vulnerabilities in modules/libraries.